aviskase/aviskase.github.io/content/articles/2020/2020-10-04-from-pelican-to-hugo/index.md

 Pelican and Hugo have a very different template format.
 Rewriting took most of the time, but as you can see, there are no visual changes.
 I also had to write Atom feed template almost from scratch and test it to make sure that `id`'s are the same and the whole feed won't be completely regenerated (like it happened the last migration.)

 But Hugo templates are way more flexible than Pelican's.
 What I had to do with plugins was achieved with core features.
 I also fell in love with [shortcodes](https://gohugo.io/content-management/shortcodes/) and [markdown render hooks](https://gohugo.io/getting-started/configuration-markup/#markdown-render-hooks) which allow further customizations.
 For example, I used to have a Pelican plugin that detects links to external resources and adds a special `external` CSS class to them.
-Now the whole plugin is replaced with one link render hook that I can easily customized as I want later:
+Now the whole plugin is replaced with one link render hook that I can easily customize as I want later:

 ```go-html-template
 <a href="{{ .Destination | safeURL }}"{{ if strings.HasPrefix .Destination "http" }} class="external"{{ end }}>{{ .Text | safeHTML }}</a>